 To bequeath the nation a dynamic, living institution that offers a wide range of educational and cultural opportunities is the foundation’s vision.
 Its complementary mission is to support, promote, and enrich library holdings and art collections thereby contributing meaningfully to the educational needs of readers and the cultural fulfillment of art viewers.

-As the 1960s came to a close, the Lopez Memorial Museum increasingly became a tourism mustsee.
+As the 1960s came to a close, the Lopez Museum and Library increasingly became a tourism mustsee.
 The service entrance and backdoor for personnel at the Sheraton-Philippines Hotel (later the Hyatt Hotel) was the insider’s short-cut to the museum’s secret treasures.